madmann91/slang/README.md

 Currently only the parser is implemented.
 Most of the GLSL 4.0 specification is supported.
 The test suite is on its way.

 ## License
-The code is distributed under the GPL license.
+The code is distributed under the LGPL license.